mvallim/kubernetes-under-the-hood/documentation/kube.md

 ## Objects

 ### Pods
-It is the smallest unit within a cluster, nothing more than containers running within its Kubernetes cluster.
+It is the smallest unit within a cluster, nothing more than containers running within its K8S Cluster.
 It can be a container running any application.
 Ex. nginx, jetty, redis, memcached, etc

 ### Service